camilogarciabotero/biocomp-book/README.md

 </p>

-This is a project to bring together the lectures of the Fundamentals of Computational Biology offered at Universidad EAFIT
+This project aims to bring together the lectures of the Fundamentals of Computational Biology offered at Universidad EAFIT